Airbnb bets on strong summer travel to drive revenue growth

 That along with a 37% surge in average daily rates over 2019 levels drove Airbnb's revenue 70% higher from a year earlier.

-Airbnb reported a smaller net loss of $18.8 million, or 3 cents per share, compared with a loss of $1.17 billion, or $1.95 per share, a year earlier.
+Airbnb reported a net loss of 3 cents per share, compared with analysts' estimates of a 29 cents per share loss.

 (Reporting by Aishwarya Nair in Bengaluru; Editing by Aditya Soni)